-- Economic depression in 2008 and the COVID-19 pandemic in 2020 and 2021 and strong fluctuations in fuel prices in 2022 have decreased kilometrage and thus emissions as well - The fuel consumption of cars has started a continuous steady decrease trend due to the CO_2 limits set to the car manufacturers by the EU. - In 2010s, biofuels have lowered the CO2 emissions.
+- Economic depression in 2008 and the COVID-19 pandemic in 2020 and 2021 and strong fluctuations in fuel prices in 2022 have decreased kilometrage and thus emissions as well.
+The total kilometrage of road transport remained stable, increasing by 0.1% from the previous year in 2023.
+However, the increasing proportion of BEVs and PHEVs in the vehicle fleet in service is gradually starting to have a more significant impact on overall emissions. - The fuel consumption of cars has started a continuous steady decrease trend due to the CO_2 limits set to the car manufacturers by the EU. - In 2010s, biofuels have lowered the CO2 emissions.
 The bioshare in diesel oil has varied annually (Figure 3.2-8) and caused fluctuations in the annual emissions.
 This is due to Finland's biofuel legislation which allows the distributors to fulfil the bio-obligation flexibly in advance (e.g. in years 2014 and 2015).
 While gasoline has a technical limit for the maximum ethanol blend diesel has no technical limit for HVO blending, which is used to fulfil the bioshare obligations.
 The bioshare of diesel oil calculated from TJ has been at the highest in 2021 (22.1%).
-In 2022 the bioshare was 17.8%.
+In 2023 the bioshare was 18.6%.